cau-placc/pakcs/RELNOTES.md

     `constrEq` and `nonstrictEq`, respectively.
 This is meaningful to keep the `Data` constraint for `(=:=)` and `(=:<=)` whereas external operations have no class contexts.
+  * Installation slightly simplified: SICStus-Prolog or SWI-Prolog executables are searched in the load path so that the old installation cache file `pakcsinitrc` is no longer used.

 Release notes for PAKCS Version 3.2.0 (November 24, 2020)